-- A. Any use of prima fascia business, commercial, or industrial character not otherwise specifically allowed in an R-1, R-2, R-4, R-6, R-10, RX-, OP- or OX-district; - B. Any use prohibited by an applicable conditional zoning district; - C. Any use prohibited by an applicable overlay zoning district; - D. Manufactured home or travel trailer except in a -MH or allowed in a PD District; - E. Open dump; - F. School administrative personnel offices located outside a school in a Residential District; - G. A sign not explicitly allowed in the zoning district by the table of Signs Allowed by Districts, Sec.
+- A. Any use of prima fascia business, commercial, or industrial character not otherwise specifically allowed in an R-1, R-2, R-4, R-6, R-10, RX-, OP- or OX-district; - B. Any use prohibited by an applicable conditional zoning district; - C. Any use prohibited by an applicable overlay zoning district; - D. Manufactured home or travel trailer except in a -MH district, where allowed in a PD district, or where constructed as a Tiny House or Accessory Dwelling Unit meeting all other requirements of this UDO; - E. Open dump; - F. School administrative personnel offices located outside a school in a Residential District; - G. A sign not explicitly allowed in the zoning district by the table of Signs Allowed by Districts, Sec.
 7.3.2. or signs erected in violation of Article 7.3.
 Signs; and - H. Storage of 2 or more unlicensed, uninspected, wrecked, crushed, dismantled, or partially dismantled automotive vehicles except as temporarily allowed in towing yards for vehicles.